Go to page content

 • You suffer from gum disease, which can cause the gums to recede and expose the roots of the teeth.
 When the roots become exposed, the teeth may become loose, leading to gaps between them.
 Other signs of gum disease include bleeding gums, red and swollen gums, or bone loss.

 • You picked up poor oral habits during childhood, such as thumb-sucking, tongue thrusting, or using pacifiers beyond a certain age.
-These habits can pressure the teeth and jaw, leading to malocclusion and gaps between the teeth.
+These habits can pressure the teeth and jaw, leading to teeth misalignment and gaps between the teeth.

-For the most part, your gap teeth may be a matter of confidence.
+For the most part, your gapped teeth may be a matter of confidence.
 You might be self-conscious about the space, or you might be able to pull it off.

 However, there are cons to diastema.
 It may cause a lisp or a whistling sound when you talk.
 When wide enough, it may also affect the functionality of your teeth and jaw.
 Teeth can shift or become loose over time, leading to bite issues.